skydeckai/skydeckai-webflow/skydeckai-llm-ready-documentation.md

 - **Enhanced Document Upload Reliability**: Removed null characters in uploaded documents to prevent processing issues.
 - **Corrected Email Links**: Fixed issues with email URLs to ensure proper navigation from email communications.
 - **General Stability Improvements**: Addressed various backend issues to enhance overall system reliability.

-## Control Center

-### Bug Fixes

-- **Access to Update Password Page**: Fixed an issue where the Update Password page was not accessible when password authentication was disabled.

 ==> releases/sep-18th-2023.md <==
 ---